apache/druid/docs/development/extensions-core/catalog.md

 A projection body accepts a select list, an optional `WHERE` and an optional `GROUP BY`.
 It cannot use `ORDER BY`, `LIMIT` or `HAVING`: a projection's ordering follows its grouping columns and is not something you choose.
-It also cannot use joins, subqueries, or expressions computed over aggregates, such as `SUM(x) / COUNT(x)`: store the two aggregates as separate columns and divide at query time. (`AVG(x)` is rejected for the same reason, because Druid plans it as exactly that expression.)
+It also cannot use joins, subqueries, or expressions computed over aggregates, such as `SUM(x) / COUNT(x)`: store the two aggregates as separate columns and divide at query time.
 A projection can store the same [aggregation functions that are supported for rollup at ingestion time](../../multi-stage-query/concepts.md#rollup).

 Projections may also be added to and removed from an existing table: